-Well, first of all, it is a pretty well-known fact that ferns are rather difficult to care for and sometimes they just seem to die in mysterious ways without you actually knowing and understanding where, when and why things suddenly started to go south.
+Well, first of all, it is a pretty well-known fact that ferns are rather difficult to care for, and sometimes they just seem to die in mysterious ways without you actually knowing and understanding why.

-But are all ferns like this or are some fern species maybe more fussy than others?
+But are all ferns like this or are some ferns fussier than others?

-While discussing Kangaroo Paw fern care, we will also try to answer the question if this fern is yet another diva or, supposed the right care is provided, this fern can actually make for a nice houseplant that is not all too difficult to care for.
+While discussing Kangaroo Paw fern care, I will also try to answer the question of whether this fern is yet another diva or easier to care for.

 The single most important factor when choosing soil for your Kangaroo Paw fern is to choose soil that is moist and well-draining.

 Soil with some organic matter in it is perfect for your Kangaroo Paw fern, think compost, perlite, or pine bark/orchid bark.